-44 Origin Energy, first round submission, p.1-3.
+&lt;sup>46 Origin Energy, first round submission, p.1-3.

-$^{^{46}}$ AEMC 2007, Draft Report, Congestion Management Review, 27 September 2007, Sydney.
+&lt;sup>48 AEMC 2007, Draft Report, Congestion Management Review, 27 September 2007, Sydney.

-In the Commission's view, an effective way to incorporate this policy intent within the draft Rule is to require an applicant to demonstrate why it is appropriate for the Commission to reconsider an application relating to a congestion problem that has been the subject of a previous accepted application in the past five years (clause 2A.2.6).
+In the Commission's view, an effective way to incorporate this policy intent within the Rule as made is to require an applicant to demonstrate why it is appropriate for the Commission to reconsider an application relating to a congestion problem that has been the subject of a previous accepted application in the past five years (clause 2A.2.6).
 If the applicant is unable to cite material changes in the circumstances since the earlier application, this would be a factor in the exercise of the Commission's discretion not to accept the application.